Klebsiella pneumoniae: Epidemiology

 Illness most commonly affects middle-aged and older men more often than women with debilitating diseases.
 This patient population is believed to have impaired respiratory host defenses, including persons with diabetes, alcoholism, malignancy, liver disease, chronic obstructive pulmonary diseases, glucocorticoid therapy, kidney failure, and certain occupational exposures (such as papermill workers).
 Many of these infections are obtained when a person is in the hospital for some other reason (a nosocomial infection).

 In addition to pneumonia, Klebsiella can also cause infections in the urinary tract, lower biliary tract, and surgical wound sites.
 The range of clinical diseases includes pneumonia, thrombophlebitis, urinary tract infection, cholecystitis, diarrhea, upper respiratory tract infection, wound infection, osteomyelitis, meningitis, and bacteremia, and sepsis.
 For patients with an invasive device in their bodies, contamination of the device becomes a risk; neonatal ward devices, respiratory support equipment, and urinary catheters put patients at increased risk.
 Also, the use of antibiotics can be a factor that increases the risk of nosocomial infection with Klebsiella bacteria.
 Sepsis and septic shock can follow entry of the bacteria into the blood.

 Research conducted at King's College, London has implicated molecular mimicry between HLA-B27 and two Klebsiella surface molecules as the cause of ankylosing spondylitis.

 Klebsiella ranks second to E. coli for urinary tract infections in older people.
 It is also an opportunistic pathogen for patients with chronic pulmonary disease, enteric pathogenicity, nasal mucosa atrophy, and rhinoscleroma.
 New antibiotic-resistant strains of K. pneumoniae are appearing.

 Klebsiella pneumonia

 The most common condition caused by Klebsiella bacteria outside the hospital is pneumonia, typically in the form of bronchopneumonia and also bronchitis.
-These patients have an increased tendency to develop lung abscess, cavitation, empyema, and pleural adhesions.
+These patients have an increased tendency to develop lung abscesses, cavitation, empyema, and pleural adhesions.
 It has a death rate around 50%, even with antimicrobial therapy.